 - Personalized treatment: Treatment is carefully tailored your age, general health, lifestyle, and severity of your osteomyelitis

-- Multidisciplinary resources: As the region’s only academic medical center, Cooper is home to experts in more than 75 specialties, giving you access to all the expertise you need, all in one place.
+- Multidisciplinary resources: As the region’s only academic health system, Cooper is home to experts in more than 75 specialties, giving you access to all the expertise you need, all in one place.

 Causes and Risk Factors for Osteomyelitis